 If stored in an airtight container, this easy sweet potato casserole will last up to a week in the fridge.

 Yes, you can assemble the sweet potato layer, bake, let cool, then freeze for up to 3 months.
 When ready to eat the prepped casserole, thaw overnight in the fridge.
 Make a fresh batch of topping, sprinkle it over the casserole, and bake until done.

 Milk: You’re welcome to use any unsweetened milk you’d like in this sweet potato casserole recipe (dairy or non-dairy milk will work).
 I used an unsweetened cashew milk, but use whatever you have on hand.

 Bake time: My sweet potato casserole took 50 minutes to bake because I started with it cold from the fridge (I prepped it the night before).
 Note that baking times will vary based on the pan used (glass or ceramic baking dishes will bake for longer than metal pans), your oven, climate, ingredient variances, etc. To be safe, start checking your sweet potato casserole with pecan topping at 30 minutes.

 Amount of sweet potatoes: Lastly, a few readers have asked how many sweet potatoes equal 4 pounds.
 My best advice is to weigh your potatoes at the grocery store to see how many you’ll need.
 The number of sweet potatoes needed will vary depending on their size.

 Pin This Recipe

 Sweet Potato Casserole with Butter Pecan Crumble Topping

-The sweet potatoes are so tender, creamy, and fluffy while the crumbly, streusel topping adds a buttery, brown sugary crunch thanks to the pecans.
+This is the BEST sweet potato casserole ever!
+The sweet potatoes are tender and creamy, while the streusel topping adds a delightful buttery crunch thanks to the pecans.